 I was a newbie to backpacking and backpacking Australia east coast was made so easy for me and everybody else that backpacks it.
 Looking back I will say backpacking through Thailand was an education into backpacking and Australia is like a beginner’s guide or getting into the pool from the shallow side.

 I say this because it’s just so easy to backpack (apart from getting stuck in one place for too long) everything is laid out for you.
 For first time backpackers as I was back then, It will teach you the fundamentals.
 Things like staying in hostels, looking after yourself, how to survive on little or no money, packing and unpacking constantly, making friends and introduce you to long-distance journeys.
 Yes, you can learn this in any country but it’s made easier when backpacking Australia.

 In the two years, I spent there living, traveling, partying and working.
 I had an amazing time, met incredible people, involved in some of the best parties and saw and did so many amazing things.

 For me just being in Australia was the biggest achievement of my life back then, it was a country I had always dreamt of going to and I was able to finally be there.
 Traveling up the east coast I ticked off so much from my bucket list, to say I called Sydney home, that the iconic Sydney harbor bridge had gone from something I saw on TV to just being that bridge I crossed daily.
-Traveling up the east coast I was able to experience so many incredible things and places some of which I’ve listed below.
+Traveling up the east coast I was able to experience so many incredible things and places.

 My Route backpacking Australia east coast: